JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/Bhagavad_Gita/Anugita_2.md

 [^1104]: 239:6 See Aitareya-upanishad, p.
 222, and <i>S</i>ankara's commentary there.
 The coming to the birth is the coming out of the womb into the world.
 Cf. also Gîtâ, [p.
 112](Bhagavadgita_15#p112).

 [^1105]: 239:7 As stated further on, viz. this world, the next world, and the womb.
-With this compare _Kh_ândogya, p.
+With this compare <i>Kh</i>ândogya, p.
 359.

 [^1106]: 239:8 Cf. our Bhart<i>ri</i>hari (Bombay series), Notes (Nîti<i>s</i>ataka), p.
 27.